rust-lang/rfcs/text/0000-target-extension.md

 - *some code could break*. it will only concern untested code from the previous steps.
-- it is a transition period: downstream projects should start using versioned Target.
+- it is a transition period: downstream projects should start using versioned Target for production code.
 For example, Rust infrastructure should stop building `freebsd` in favor of `freebsd11`, and rustup should distribute this specific version too (`freebsd11` has been taken only as example).
 - as transition period, it should be long enough.

 ### Completely remove unversioned Target for FreeBSD